bmmurthum/LeetCode-Problems/Medium/Remove-Duplicates-From-Sorted-Array-2/README.md

 This solution has similar logic.
 Instead of two explicit pointers, there's the use of `enumerate()` which may have an efficiency bonus.
 Their use of a boolean `is_twice` is lovely, instead of my checking on a total `value_ct` of this current number.
 The benefit of `value_ct` is that my script can be easily expanded to run on looking for `3`, or any number, max of each value.

 A big difference between mine and theirs is that they only write to the list in the case of when its needed.
-This is definitely a optimization.
+This is definitely an optimization.

 ```python
 class Solution: